Postpartum haemorrhage due to uterine atony, when uterotonics fail to control bleeding.

 – Continuous infusion of oxytocin: 20 to 40 IU depending on the dose already administered (max.
 60 IU total dose) in 1 litre of Ringer lactate or 0.9% sodium chloride over 8 hours (42 drops/minute).

-– Antibiotic therapy: ampicillin IV 1 g + metronidazole IV infusion 500 mg or amoxicillin/clavulanic acid IV (dose expressed in amoxicillin) 1 g, every 8 hours, until the balloon is removed.
+– Antibiotic treatment: ampicillin IV 1 g + metronidazole IV infusion 500 mg or amoxicillin/clavulanic acid IV (dose expressed in amoxicillin) 1 g, every 8 hours, until the balloon is removed.

 – Start or continue blood transfusion to correct anaemia.